zoiosilva/dclottery-d8/docs/site-conversion.md

 ## Other Code Updates
 - Copy the latest `.ci` and `.circleci` folders from this repository to your new repo.

 - Adjust paths in `.circleci/config.yml` to match the correct theme as needed.

+- Update `composer.json` to ensure that at least the same scripts as are in the composer.json are available in the new repository.

+- Update `composer.json` (and lock) to ensure that the dev dependencies include at minimum the dev dependencies from this repo.

 ## Non-Pantheon Site (or to create a new Pantheon Site)